grafana/grafana/docs/sources/plugins/catalog.md

 1. Click the **Install &amp; manage plugins** button.
 1. Browse and find a plugin.
 1. Click on the plugin logo.
 1. Click the **Install** button.
-1. Wait for a notification confirming the installation was successful.
+A confirmation message opens notifying that the installation was successful.

 ![Plugin catalog install](/img/docs/plugins/plugins-catalog-install-8-0.png)